mingkaijiang/EucFACE_Carbon_Budget/README.md

 1. Place your HIEv token in a file called 'tokenfile.txt', and place it in the directory for this project.
 2. Code for a pool or flux should be organized in a 'module', as a subdirectory in the 'modules' directory.
 Name these wisely (instructions tbd), for example leaf_pool, leaf_flux, stem_bark_pool, etc. See below on naming the module.
 3. Each of those folders will have a function definition in it, which will be named make_<<module>>.R, for example 'make_leaf_pool.R'.
-Place this function inside an R script called 'ma  ke_leaf_pool.R', though it does not actually matter what you call it.
+Place this function inside an R script called 'make_leaf_pool.R', though it does not actually matter what you call it.
 4. You can write as many functions as you like for each module, as separate files or defined in one file (all are `source`d by `R/prepare.R`).
 5. If you are downloading data from the HIEv, do that in a separate function, e.g. `download_leaf_pool_data`, and call it by the main function in the module.
 6. The `make_` function may take inputs (see `run.R` for examples), and will produce one output (and one only), a dataframe (see details below).